-Atlantic salmon farming-aquaculture is here to stay
+Atlantic salmon farming is here to stay.
+Stop complaining; let’s fix it

 By Skip Clement

 Once those pushing the idea that salmon aquaculture is evil – stop spending their time and money trying to stop aquaculture.
-And start coming up with shared technologies – in concert with the business aquaculturists, there may never be any successful standards that will stem the real problems that Atlantic salmon aquaculture causes.
+And start coming up with shared technologies – in concert with the business aquaculturists.
+There may never be any successful standards that will stem the real problems that Atlantic salmon aquaculture causes.
 No self-serving politician and there probably isn’t another kind, will back conservation measures if those conservation outreaches are not in the best interest of their political future.
 As conservationists, we need to assist aquaculture by helping address the following with science:

 - 1. Fish farm pollution – better methods [land based?]